listofdina/AbDesign_for_enzymes/README.md

 “from_res” is used both in N-and in C-terminus cases to indicate the single defined segmentation point.

-As before, the torsion angles of the fragment will be generated at db/blade1_4pud.db The last three digits every line in the database indicate the segmentation points chosen.
+As before, the torsion angles of the fragment will be generated at db/blade1_4pud.db The last three digits of every line in the database indicate the segmentation points chosen.
 In case of an N-terminus tail, change the third digit from the end, to the desired segmentation residue number.
 (Due to a bug, the default output is 1).
 I.e, “...
 188 130.796 175.255 SER 1 0 0 4pud”, should become “...188 130.796 175.255 SER 44 0 0 4pud”.
 There is no need for such an adjustment in the case of a C-terminus tail.

 ## 6 Assembly of backbones